 When making a fair use determination, the law requires four factors be considered.
 Each of these factors is given equal weight:

-Use a fair use checklist to weigh these factors and document your assessment.
+Use a fair use checklist like the one below to weigh these factors and document your assessment.

-If you determine that your use would not be considered fair, you should seek written permission from the copyright owner.
+If you determine that your use would not be considered fair, you should always seek written permission from the copyright owner using these steps:

 In the U.S., copyright is granted automatically to the creator upon creation of the work.
 Such works include student theses and dissertations.
 The Theses, Dissertations, Capstones, & Portfolios section of the Library website has more information about your document and copyright, as well as a list of copyright links that are relevant to ETDs.